ppy/osu-wiki/news/2024/2024-07-17-skinning-contest-unchained-results.md

 ### 1st place - Phosphor

-[Miorine](https://osu.ppy.sh/users/12630408) has strayed away from the usual anime girl themes and focused instead on the topic of nostalgia with their entry, [Phosphor](https://osu.ppy.sh/community/forums/topics/1920571).
+::Miorine::{ user-id=12630408 } has strayed away from the usual anime girl themes and focused instead on the topic of nostalgia with their entry, [Phosphor](https://osu.ppy.sh/community/forums/topics/1920571).
 After barely losing out on 1st place during last year's [Skin of the Year](https://osu.ppy.sh/home/news/2024-02-05-skin-of-the-year-2023-results) contest, they have once again returned with more of an 80s-style skin, throwing all of us back to the times of CRTs, floppy disks and beige-painted plastics wherever you look.

 Players might even find themselves more immersed into the theme in gameplay rather than the song selection screen, with a unique take on the playable border that's completely skinned out to look like you are actually playing on a CRT.
 We'd also like to shout out osu!mania's unique playfield as well, as it's been completely reskinned to look like a never-ending punch card.